CompBtBs/COBRAxy/docs/tools/flux-simulation.md

 - **1.0**: Only optimal solutions (100% of maximum biomass)
 - **0.90**: Allow suboptimal solutions (≥90% of maximum biomass)
 - **Lower values**: Explore broader flux ranges

-**Recommendation**: Use 0.90-0.95 for more realistic flux ranges; use 1.0 for strict optimality.

 ## Output